codefinity/oeuvre/README.md

 Concepts should fit together in an optimal manner, or to put in a different way, the design should aim for conceptual integrity.

-## 9. Reasons For Selection of Domain Driven Design(DDD) Architecture
+## 9. Reasons for Selection of Domain Driven Design Architecture

 ### Why Classical 3-Layered Architecture Fails to Evolve?